mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ## QUIC Streams {#quic-streams}

 To send RTP/RTCP packets over QUIC streams, a sender MUST open a new unidirectional QUIC stream.
 Streams are unidirectional because there is no synchronous relationship between sent and received RTP/RTCP packets.
+A peer that receives a bidirectional stream with a flow identifier that is associated with an RTP or RTCP stream, SHOULD stop reading from the stream and send a STOP\_SENDING frame with the application protocol error code set to ROQ\_STREAM\_CREATION\_ERROR.

 A RoQ sender MAY open new QUIC streams for different packets using the same flow identifier, for example, to avoid head-of-line blocking.

 A receiver MUST be prepared to receive RTP packets on any number of QUIC streams